Okay, so General Electric has a huge new advertising campaign in which all of the families and friends of new GE hires are incredibly stupid.

 I'm not the only one who's noticed this.
 Although I'm starting to wonder whether I'm the only one who thinks that all that these commercials "mean" is that GE bought a lot of really stupid commercials.

-I read a commentary someone who was offended by these commercials because they thought they were "incredibly condescending."
+I read a commentary by someone who was offended by these commercials because they thought they were "incredibly condescending."

 I think the commentator may be thinking about this way too hard.
 There's no reason to feel condescended to by these icky commercials unless you identify with everyone that new GE hires know outside of work in the commercials' parallel universe.
 And there's no reason to identify with them.